-- Maintain required minimum 3.250 cumulative and minimum 3.250 science GPA at end of each spring semester
+- Earn minimum 3.500 (unrounded) cumulative and science GPAs at end of each spring semester.

-- Obtain minimum 200 hours of direct patient contact
+- Complete minimum 200 hours of direct patient care.

-If you meet all progression criteria, you are guaranteed admission to the Professional Phase.
+If you meet all progression criteria, you are assured admission to the graduate program.

-Upon completion of the full five-year program, graduates will receive a Master of Science in Physician Assistant Studies, be eligible to sit for the Physician Assistant National Certifying Examination (PANCE), and may participate in the Physician Assistant Program Completion Ceremony in August, as well as the commencement ceremony in May.
+Upon completion of the graduate program, graduates will receive a Master of Science in Physician Assistant Studies, be eligible to sit for the Physician Assistant National Certifying Examination (PANCE), and may participate in the Physician Assistant Program Completion Ceremony in August, as well as the commencement ceremony in May.